monster-penguin/Bios-Preservation/README.md

 ### Status is never downgraded

 A `verified` blob can never be displaced by a `mismatch_accepted` or `unverifiable` blob, regardless of scan order.
 When a better copy is found, the lower-status blob is deleted and replaced.
 When multiple verified variants of the same canonical exist, all are kept.

+For `unverifiable` and `mismatch_accepted` blobs, only one is kept per canonical at a time.
+If the same canonical is encountered again from a different source at the same status, the duplicate is silently discarded.
+A status upgrade — e.g. a subsequent scan finds an `unverifiable` copy for a canonical previously stored as `mismatch_accepted` — replaces the existing blob.

 ---